BrianBNguyen/Image-Gallery/README.md

     1. private or public (permissions)
     2. secure uploading and stored images
     3. one / bulk / enormous amount of images
- 2 Task A. DELETE image(s)
-    1. one / bulk / selected / all images
-    2. prevent a user deleting images from another user (access control)
-    3. secure deletion of images
- 1 Task B. Create Inventory Items
-    1. Allow image uploads AND store image with generated thumbnails

 # Home/Index Page